Andrew Arnautov

-Andrew Arnautov (also known as Andrew Valentine; born August 27, 1967; Rostov-on-Don, RSFSR) — American and Ukrainian jazz musician, music producer, virtuoso jazz bassist.
+Andrew Arnautov (also known as Andrew Valentine; born August 27, 1967; Rostov-on-Don, RSFSR) is an American and Ukrainian jazz musician, music producer, virtuoso jazz bassist.

 Early life and career

 Andrew Arnautov started his music education at Rostov College of Arts jazz department on bass guitar and double bass in 1983.
 In 1986, he was transferred to Gnesins State College of Music continuing his formal training.
 While studying in Moscow, he met David Friesen during his USSR tour with Paul Horn.
 Back then Arnautov frequently performed at Blue Bird Jazz Club, where he played at jam sessions with the jazz legends like Dizzy Gillespie, Pat Metheny and Paul Horn.

 In 1990, after graduation from Gnesins State College of Music with BA degree in music performance Andrew Arnautov relocated to the United States.
 In 1991 he was granted a full Berklee College of Music scholarship.
 At Berklee he studied bass with Oscar Stagnaro and became fond of Afro-Cuban music, Latin Jazz and Salsa.

 During Boston period he occasionally performed with trumpeter Roy Hargrove, Latin Jazz vibraphonist Victor Mendoza.
-In the late 1990's Andrew formed a Latin Jazz & Salsa band called "West End Mambo".
+In the late 1990s Andrew formed a Latin Jazz & Salsa band called "West End Mambo".